archinetai/a-unet/README.md

 ### ApeX UNet

 <details> <summary> (Code): ApeX is a UNet template complete with tools for easy customizability.
-The following example UNet includes multiple features, including: (1) custom item arrangement for resnets, modulation, attention, and cross attention, (2) custom skip connection with concatenation, (3) time conditioning (usually used for diffusion), (4) classifier free guidance. </summary>
+The following example UNet includes multiple features: (1) custom item arrangement for resnets, modulation, attention, and cross attention, (2) custom skip connection with concatenation, (3) time conditioning (usually used for diffusion), (4) classifier free guidance. </summary>

 ```py
 from typing import Sequence, Optional